Frank L. Culin Jr.: Early life

 The younger Culin attended the schools of Seattle, San Francisco, and Tucson, and began attendance at Tucson High School in 1906.
 He graduated in 1910, then began attendance at the University of Arizona's preparatory school.
 Culin then commenced studies at the University of Arizona, from which he graduated in 1915 with a Bachelor of Science degree in mining engineering.
 In 1916, he received a Master of Science degree in mining engineering from the University of Arizona.

 During Culin's prep school and college years, he belonged to the university's corps of cadets and took part in its military science program.
 Over the years of his participation, he advanced through the ranks to become cadet lieutenant colonel, the highest rank a student could achieve.
-Culin served as student body president from 1915 to 1916, and was a member of the Kappa Sigma fraternity.
+Culin served as student body president from 1915 to 1916, and was a member of Kappa Sigma fraternity.
 In addition, he was athletic editor of the Desert, the University of Arizona yearbook.

 The university's academic prizes and honors included the Troutman Medals, gold and silver awards created by Dr. George D. Troutman to recognize excellence in chemistry.
-Culin was the recipient of the gold Troutman Medal for the 1911-1912 school year.
+Culin was the recipient of the gold Troutman Medal for the 1911–1912 school year.

 After graduating, Culin worked as a mining engineer, and his employers included the university's Bureau of Mines, Los Chisos Mining Company of Terlingua, Texas and Calumet and Arizona (C&A) Mining Company of Bisbee, Arizona.

 Start of career

 In September 1916, Culin applied for a United States Army commission as the Army began to expand in anticipation of entry into World War I. Five of the 15 applicants who sat for the examination in Nogales, Arizona were accepted, including Culin.
 On November 30, 1916, he was appointed a second lieutenant of Infantry.
 His first service was on the U.S.-Mexico border with the Pancho Villa Expedition, followed by attendance at the Army Service School at Fort Leavenworth, Kansas.
-He graduated in April 1917 and was assigned to the 30th Infantry Regiment.
+Upon graduating in April 1917, the same month of the American entry into World War I, he was assigned to the 30th Infantry Regiment.

 By the summer of 1918, the 30th Infantry had arrived in France as part of the 3rd Division.
 Culin commanded the 30th Infantry's machine gun company, and served with his regiment during several campaigns, including Aisne, Aisne-Marne; St. Mihiel, and Meuse-Argonne.